Clark Olofsson: 1960s–1980s

 For several petty crimes, sixteen-year-old Olofsson was placed in a behavioural institution for young offenders in 1963.
-Olofsson and two other boys escaped from the institution in August 1965 and entered the country estate of Swedish Prime Minister Tage Erlander at Harpsund, where they stole grapes, cucumbers and tomatoes from the greenhouse.
+Olofsson and two other boys escaped from the institution in August 1965 and entered the country estate of Swedish Prime Minister Tage Erlander at Harpsund, where they stole grapes, cucumbers, and tomatoes from the greenhouse.
 They fled when the gardener discovered them.
 Three months later, Olofsson assaulted two police officers in Eskilstuna.
 On 4 February 1966, he was sentenced to three years in prison; this was his third sentence and his first real prison sentence.
 In late 1966, he made his first escape from the prison at Tidaholm.

 On 29 July 1966, police officers Ragnar Sandahl and Lennart Mathiasson responded to a burglary at a bicycle shop at Skjutsaregatan in Nyköping.
 Sandahl was shot and killed by Gunnar Norgren.
 The other burglar was Olofsson, who became a nationally known criminal.
-Norgren was arrested on 16 August that year in an apartment at Utåkersgatan 4 in Kålltorp, Gothenburg and later confessed to the murder.
+Norgren was arrested on 16 August that year in an apartment at Utåkersgatan 4 in Kålltorp, Gothenburg, and later confessed to the murder.
 The apartment belonged to a boyfriend of Olofsson's sister.
 Norgren gave up after the police fired several shots through the door to the apartment.
 Olofsson had escaped from the apartment before police entered and managed to elude them for two weeks but was eventually arrested on 25 August in Grimmaredsskogen in Västra Frölunda.
 Via telephone tapping, the police found out that Olofsson and his 20-year-old girlfriend were to meet at a special mountain hill in Grimmaredsskogen.
 Two policemen disguised as orienteers, Bertil Brosved and Ulf Högenberg, tried to arrest him at the same time as Olofsson pulled a pistol out of his waistband and fired two shots.
 Högenberg was hit in the shoulder.
 Olofsson was first sentenced to ten years in prison, but the Court of Appeal changed the sentence to eight years.
 Norgren was sentenced to 12 years, which was the most severe punishment a Swedish court could impose at that time.

 On 4 February 1969, Olofsson escaped from Kumla Prison and fled to the Canary Islands.
-He then flew on to Frankfurt am Main where he met a girl he was living with when he was arrested by the German police after Olofsson entered West Germany on a fake passport.
+He then entered West Germany on a fake passport, flying to Frankfurt am Main, where he lived until he was arrested by the German police.
 He was escorted to the ferry in Travemünde where two Swedish police officers met him.
 He was then taken via Malmö back to the Kumla Prison.
 Two months before he was to be released, he escaped again, from Lingatan Prison, an open institution in Bohuslän.
 On 2 February 1973, he was arrested in the dining room of the Kurhotel in Ulricehamn.
-Police had received a tip from a cleaning-lady who had seen a gun in his hotel room.
+Police had received a tip from a cleaning lady who had seen a gun in his hotel room.
 At the time of his arrest, he had been on the run for seven months and had robbed a bank in Gothenburg.
 In May 1973, he was sentenced to six years in prison and transported to the Kalmar Prison.